FranzZemen/bsh-jasker/README.md

   - Constructor

-### next(promise document, state, stateData)
+### next(document, state, stateData, promise)

   - Public method:  Given a document, the current state and the optional stateData, determine the next state(s).
 This method will be called by Jasker's core and is supplied by the Jasker client.
 It may be asynchronous.

   - Parameters:

-        promise: (Object) A promise that the implementor then returns.
+        promise: (Object) A promise that the implementor then returns and resolves or rejects as with normal promises.
                  The parameter value of the success function (resolved value)  must be an Array of strings representing the next states.
 The error parameter value of the error function should be of type Error.